-- (1) Local governments that have appointed a Local Governmental Designee and have indicated to the Director a desire for consultation shall be given an opportunity to consult with the Applicant and the Director on a Permit-to-Drill, Form 2, or an Oil and Gas Location Assessment, Form 2A, for the location of roads, Production Facilities and Well sites, and mitigation measures or Best Management Practices during the comment period under Rule 305.b.. - (2) Within fourteen (14) days of being notified of a Form 2A completeness determination pursuant to Rule 305.c, the Local Governmental Designee may notify the Commission and the Colorado Department of Public Health and Environment by electronic mail of its desire to have the Colorado Department of Public Health and Environment consult on a proposed Oil and Gas Location, based on concerns regarding public health, safety, welfare, or impacts to the environment. - (3) For proposed Oil and Gas Locations within Exception Zone Setback or Urban Mitigation Areas, the Operator shall attend an informational meeting with Building Unit owners within the Exception Zone Setback or Urban Mitigation Area if the LGD requests such a meeting.
-Such informational meetings may be held on an individual basis, in small groups, or in larger community meetings and shall be held at a convenient place and time.
+- A. Local governments that have appointed a Local gG overnmental dD esignee and have indicated to the Director a desire for consultation shall be given an opportunity to engage in such consultation concerning an application for consult with the Applicant and the Director on a Permit-to-Drill, Form 2, or an Oil and Gas Location Assessment, Form 2A, for the location of roads, pP roduction fF acilities and wWell sS ites, and mitigation measures or Best Management Practices prior to the commencing of operations with heavy equipment. during the comment period under Rule 305.b.. - B. Within fourteen (14) days of its notification pursuant to Rule 305being notified of a Form 2A completeness determination pursuant to Rule 305.c, the ILocal gGovernmental dDesignee may notify the Commission and the Colorado Department of Public Health and Environment by electronic mail of its desire to have the Colorado Department of Public Health and Environment consult on a proposed oil and gas location, based on concerns regarding public health, safety, welfare, or impacts to the environment.

-306.c.
-Colorado Parks and Wildlife.
+c.
+Consultation with the Colorado Division of Parks and Wildlife.